python-poetry/poetry/docs/dependency-specification.md

 ### Using the `@` operator

-You can specify requirements, using the `@` operator.
+When adding dependencies via CLI `add` command, you can use `@` operator.
 This is understood the same way as `==` specifier, with one difference.
 After the `@` operator, you can use any specifiers that are valid in `pyproject.toml` file.
 For example:

 ```shell
 poetry add django@^4.0.0